jump-dev/JuMP.jl/docs/src/variables.md

  y[1]
  y[2]
 ```
-JuMP now creates a vector of JuMP variables, instead of a DenseAxisArray.
+JuMP now creates a vector of JuMP variables instead of a DenseAxisArray.
 Note
 that choosing an invalid container type will throw an error.

 ## Integrality shortcuts